LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 Ridge Regression is algorithm that used to analyses any data that suffers from multicollinearity and it performs L2 regularization.
 If the multicollinearity occurs in the model, least-squares are unbiased, and variances are large.
 Therefore, results in predicted values to be far away from the actual values.
 Use this model to predict continuous or categorical data.

 ### Support Vector Machines
 Support Vector Machines is a supervised machine learning algorithm that performed both classification and regression.
 Also, is a linear model for classification and regression problems.
 As a result, classification and regression.
 Use this model to predict continuous or categorical data.
+#### Equations:
 <img src="https://latex.codecogs.com/svg.image?\frac{1}{2}\begin{Vmatrix}x\end{Vmatrix}^{2}&space;&plus;&space;C\sum_{i=1}^{N}(\xi&space;_{i}&plus;\xi&space;_{*}^{i})" title="\frac{1}{2}\begin{Vmatrix}x\end{Vmatrix}^{2} + C\sum_{i=1}^{N}(\xi _{i}+\xi _{*}^{i})" width="300" height="100">
 ### Tobit Regression
 Tobit Regression is algorithm is a class of regression models in the observed range of the dependent variable is censored in some way.